 The National Eligibility cum Entrance Test (NEET) is held every year to help students secure admission to the top medical institutions in India.
-This year, students competed for 63835 medical seats in private, central and state-funded institutions.
-Including AIIMS and JIPMER, NEET is widely considered to be one of the main medical entrance examinations for students in India.
+This year, students will be competing for 89395 medical seats in private, central and state-funded institutions.
+Including AIIMS and JIPMER, NEET is widely considered one of the main medical entrance examinations for students in India.
 All major dental and medical colleges offer students admission on the basis of their scores in this exam only.

-More than 14 lakh candidates gave NEET 2020 in 136 cities.
-This year, the examination was conducted in 11 different languages – English, Hindi, Tamil, Telugu, Marathi, Bengali, Assamese, Gujarati, Oriya, Kannada and Urdu.
+More than 15 lakh candidates gave NEET 2021 in 155 cities.
+Last year, the examination was conducted in 13 different languages – English, Hindi, Punjabi, Tamil, Telugu, Marathi, Bengali, Assamese, Gujarati, Odia, Kannada, Malayalam, and Urdu.

 - The minimum age limit for NEET is 17 years on 31st December of the year of admission.